top of page

 In class, we love to give students the opportunity to have a go at teaching their classmates.

 It is said that we learn 10% of what we read, 30% of what we see, 70% of what we discuss and 95% of what we teach others.
 Even if you have never played chess in your life, you can help your child by helping them to teach you.
 Ask them what they learned in class this week and then ask them to show you on the board.
-In our Mindful Chess classes, we teach your children effective strategies and powerful tactics, so who knows?
+In our chess classes for children, we teach them effective strategies and powerful tactics, so who knows?
 You may learn something new.

 Don’t Just Let Them Win